Installation

 $ make logs

-Warning: Just wait few seconds that software completely started to continue this procedure guide.
+Warning: just wait a few seconds for the software to start to continue this procedure guide.

 Databases

-To works ANIS need at least two databases:
+To work, ANIS need at least two databases:

-In the dev version we provide two ready-made databases.
-To install them type the following command:
+In the development version, two ready-to-go databases can be created.
+To create them type the following command:

 $ make create-db